eunbiline98/Smart-Dorm/README.md

 # Smart-Dorm

-this is my mini project, which i implemented in my dorm, to make my dorm look high tech 😆😆😆
+## This is my mini project, which i implemented in my dorm, to make my dorm look high tech 😆😆😆

 # Hardware
 - Esp-8266 (nodemcu  / wemos)